-If it is hereditary, are certain breeds affected more than others?
+Are certain breeds affected more than others?

 What symptoms should I look for?

 Weakness and pain in the hind legs are the usual clinical signs.
 The dog appears wobbly and is reluctant to rise from a sitting or lying position.
 Some dogs will limp or be reluctant to climb stairs.
 These signs can be seen in puppies as early as a few months old but are most common in dogs one to two years of age.
-Dogs with mild hip dysplasia on radiographs (X-rays) may develop minimal arthritis without clinical signs until they are older.
+Dogs with mild hip dysplasia on X-rays may develop minimal arthritis without clinical signs until they are older.
 In fact, although hip dysplasia begins in puppyhood, most dogs do not develop clinical signs until they are older.
 It often takes years of gradual bone degeneration until a dog becomes symptomatic.

 How is it diagnosed?

 A hip radiograph under general anesthetic is the preferred method for diagnosing hip dysplasia.
 Clinical signs and palpable joint laxity (positive Ortolani sign) may also indicate hip dysplasia.
 Any pet suspected of having hip dysplasia should be X-rayed as soon as possible.
 Research into genetic testing is ongoing, as the current available options are questionable in their validity.